 Seriously- Everybody loves it!

-Usually I make it with chopped walnuts instead of fruit but I wanted to do a special Valentine day treat with beautiful red features – a luxurious sharing melt-in the mouth gift for your loved one (or just you, of course!).
+Usually, I make vegan brownies with chopped walnuts instead of fruit, but I wanted to do a special Valentine day treat with beautiful red features – a luxurious melt-in-the mouth gift for your loved one (or just you, of course!).
 However, if you don’t like the idea of fruit in your vegan brownies, stick in a handful of chopped nuts instead of the dried raspberries.

 This does have the effect of making the mixture look a bit strange.
 But I promise, just mix it all in well and it will work.
 Don't be scared by the quantities.
 I make a variation of this pretty much weekly and it turns out perfectly every time!!
 Just make sure you give it extra cooking time if you think it isn't done.

-Any kind of sugar will do – standard caster sugar, or if you want a healthier version use coconut palm sugar.
+Any kind of sugar will do – standard caster sugar, or if you want a healthier vegan brownie use coconut palm sugar.
 Equally, with the oil, you can use what you have to hand e.g. rapseed oil, sunflower oil or melted coconut oil.

-I hope you love them as much as I do!
+I hope you love these Vegan Valentine's Brownies as much as I do!

 - 2 tsp baking powder